NerdWalletOSS/epic-state-subscriptions/README.md

   );
 ```

-> Note: Since operators do not normally get access to the `state$` stream, it is passed explicitly as the first argument, followed by the configuration options.

 The path changes are emitted as objects consisting of the `path` that changed, the `pathPattern` that the path matched and the `prevState` and `nextState` of that path:

 | Key           | Type   | Description                                                           |